queens-satellite-team/Space-School/lab2/lab2.md

 <summary>❗ Extra Information on Analog Inputs</summary>
 <br>

 1. If we have 2 types of digits, such that each digit may have a value of 0 or 1, then we call this a binary number.
 We call each one of the digits a bit, so that if we have a binary number that is 10 digits long we can say this a 10-bit binary number.
 For our 10-bit ADC, the smallest value it can take on is 0000000000 and the largest is 1111111111.
 This means that if we have a number that has 2 types of digits and a maximum length of 10 different digits, we may have 2^10 = 1024 unique values of 0s and 1s.
+This means that no matter what the input is to the ADC it can only output a finite range of values including the number 0 to 1023.

 2. The arduino we are using has a 10-bit ADC.
 This means that when the ADC reads an analog input it can convert it to a digital value that is 10 digits long and each digit may have a value of 0 or 1.
-The digital value can be any value in the range of 0000000000, 0000000001, 0000000010, 0000000011, 0000000100, 0000000101, ..., 1111111110, 1111111111.
-We can say that the value of 0000000000 can represent a voltage of 0 V, and a value of 1111111111 represents our maximum voltage.
+The digital value can be any discrete value in the range of 0000000000, 0000000001, 0000000010, 0000000011, 0000000100, 0000000101, ..., 1111111110, 1111111111.
+We can say that the value of 0000000000 can represent a voltage of 0 V, and a value of 1111111111 represents our maximum voltage (5.0 V or 3.3 V).
 However the ADC does not know what our maximum voltage is, so we must map this maximum voltage value to the maximum 10-bit ADC value.
-The maximum voltage will be our supply of 5V and the maximum 10-bit ADC value is 1024.
+The maximum voltage will be our supply of 5.0 or 3.3 volts and the maximum 10-bit ADC value is 1024.
 Thus our conversion will be:

 ⭐ Voltage at analog pin in milliVolts = (reading from ADC) * (maxSuppliedVoltage/1024) ⭐
 </details>